andreas-wagner-dev/object-oriented-learning-journey/blog/ui/Classic-DDD-vs-OOP-UI-Persistence-FINAL.md

-# Classic DDD vs. Object-Oriented UI & Persistence
+# Layered Architecture vs. Object-Oriented UI & Persistence

-This post compares **Classic DDD** with  object-oriented alternative, where an object know how to present and persist themselves.
+This post compares **DDD Layered Architecture** with **Object-Oriented Design** alternative,
+* where an object know how to present and persist themselves.

 - **UI and Database speaking Objects**